dreamz1974/CodeDeployWebsiteExampleWithCloudformation/README.md

 Using cloudformation to do all the hard lifting:
 - Setting up EC2 instance for code deploy with code deploy agent installed
-- Setting up codedploy application and pipelint
+- Setting up codedploy application and pipeline
 - Events for automatic run of codedeploy pipeline

 **You will be charged for creating AWS resources.**